hacks-guide/Guide_Wii/docs/fr_FR/homebrew-dolphin.md

 ## Instructions

-1. Si vous ne l'avez pas déjà fait, installez le Menu Wii sur Dolphin Emulator en allant dans `Outils > Effectuer une mise à jour en ligne`.
+1. If you have not already done so, install the Wii Menu on Dolphin Emulator by going to `Tools` -> `Perform System Update`.

    ![](/images/homebrew-dolphin/system-update.png)